massimobonanni/ServerlessIoT/Backend/TelemetryEntities/Documentation/Configuration.md

 * `IotHubConnectionString` : The IoT Hub connection string.
 It is used by the platform to send message to devices.
 You can find it in the "Shared Access Policies" blade of the portal.

 ![](Images/IotHubConnectionString.jpg)

+* `StorageCapture:ConnectionString` : the connection string of the Storage Account you want to use to store capture data from devices.
+The Storage capture is the feature that allow you to create an export blob (csv format) from every single device with telemetry data.

+* `StorageCapture:ContainerName` : the name of the container in which the storage capture feature save the capture blobs.
+The feature will create a folder for each device and save csv blob withe the datetime of the capture.